CS2103AUG2016-W09-C3/main/docs/UserGuide.md

 > 5. `p/` Priority: Specifies the priority of a task (`veryhigh`, `high`, `medium` `low`, `verylow`).
 You may also use `vh`, `h`, `m`, `l` or `vl` for their respective priorities.
 <!-- @@author -->
 <!-- @@author A0139121R -->
-> 6. `a/` Autoschedule: If flag is specified, the task will be automatically scheduled to a free slot.
-If a time, date and length is specified, this flag is ignored.
-> 7. `i/` Information: Information to be tagged to this task.
+> 6. `i/` Information: Information to be tagged to this task.
 Put any extra details you want here.
-> 8. `t/` Tags: Specifies tags for this task.
+> 7. `t/` Tags: Specifies tags for this task.
 Tags allow you to group tasks logically by assigning them a similar tag.

 **Notes**
 > * A task can be dated (has time, date, length), or floating.
 A floating task is one without any specified date, time and length which can be done at a flexible timing.<br>